r4gus/zbor/README.md

 };
 ```

 `DataItem.new()` will check if the given data is well-formed before returning a `DataItem`.
-The data is well formed if it's syntactically correct and no bytes are left in the input after parsing (see [RFC 8949 Appendix C](https://www.rfc-editor.org/rfc/rfc8949.html#section-appendix.c-1)).
+The data is well formed if it's syntactically correct.

 To check the type of the given `DataItem` use the `getType()` function.